beaker-project/beaker/documentation/user-guide/task-environment.rst

    The role for the current task.
 See :doc:`multihost`.

+.. envvar:: HYPERVISOR_HOSTNAME

+   The hostname of a guest recipe's host.
+This is retrieved at recipe run time, and is not dynamically updated (i.e if you migrate your guest this variable will not be updated).

 Additionally, one environment variable will be set for each recipe role defined in the recipe set.
 The name of the environment variable is the role name, and its value is a space-separated list of FQDNs of the systems performing that